Pharmacy Technician Programs In Burlington, VT: Where Are The Best Schools?

 There are compelling reasons to obtain pharmacy technician certification from either the Pharmacy Technician Certification Board (PTCE) or the National HealthCareer Association (ExCPT).

 A growing number of employers are giving hiring preference to certified pharmacy techs and certification opens up new on-the-job opportunities, such as participating in vaccination and minute clinics.

 Two local pharmacy technician schools are available to Burlington residents, and here we are taking a comparative look at them both.

 Phone: (802) 828-2800

-CCV offers a number of professional apprenticeship opportunities that result not only in verifiable practical experience, but also in a credit granting certificate.
+CCV offers several professional apprenticeship opportunities that result not only in verifiable practical experience but also in a credit-granting certificate.
 For those interested in becoming a pharmacy technician, they offer a Pharmacy Technician Apprenticeship sponsored in part by the Vermont Department of Labor.